-The Irvine Ranch Water District (IRWD) is in the planning stages of the Syphon Reservoir Recycled Water Storage Project.
-Syphon Reservoir, in the northern portion of the City of Irvine, is a 60-year-old facility historically used to store irrigation water supplies.
-The Syphon Reservoir Recycled Water Storage Project has two components: 1) Conversion of Syphon Reservoir to a recycled water seasonal storage facility including upgrading the reservoir to contemporary design and safety standards; and 2) Capacity augmentation to increase storage capability from its current 500 acre-feet to 5,000 acre-feet.
-By providing additional storage, this project will allow IRWD to recycle nearly all of the District's treated sewage flows, bolster IRWD's supply reliability, and reduce the District's dependence on imported water supplies.
+The Irvine Ranch Water District (IRWD) is in the planning stages of the Syphon Reservoir Improvement Project.
+Syphon Reservoir, in the northern portion of the City of Irvine, is 1949 facility historically used to store irrigation water supplies.
+The Syphon Reservoir Improvement Project has two components: 1) Conversion of Syphon Reservoir to a recycled water seasonal storage facility including upgrading the reservoir to contemporary design and safety standards; and 2) Capacity augmentation to increase storage capability from its current 500 acre-feet to 5,000 acre-feet.
+By providing additional storage, this project will allow IRWD to recycle nearly all of the District's treated sewage flows, bolster IRWD's supply reliability, and reduce the region's dependence on imported water supplies.

-Projected increase in storage capacity of Syphon Reservoir from 500 acre-feet to 5,000 acre-feet
+Projected increase in storage capacity of Syphon Reservoir from 500 acre-feet to 5,000 acre-feet.

-The current 500 acre-foot Syphon Reservoir has been integrated into the IRWD recycled water system as a seasonal storage facility.
-The cost to upgrade the reservoir to contemporary design and safety standards and increase its current capacity to 5,000 acre-feet is estimated at approximately \$70 million (in 2014 dollars).
+The current 500 acre-foot Syphon Reservoir has been integrated into the IRWD recycled water system as a small seasonal storage facility.
+The cost to upgrade the reservoir to contemporary design and safety standards and increase its current capacity to 5,000 acre-feet is estimated at approximately \$72 million (in 2014 dollars).
 This includes, among other things, de-silting, dam and spillway construction, upsizing onsite strainers, outlet structures and onsite appurtenances, and environmental mitigation.

-The District has completed the necessary design and feasibility studies to move the project into the CEQA/NEPA stage.
+IRWD has completed the necessary design and feasibility studies to move the project into the CEQA/NEPA stage.
 The next step will be to complete the required environmental compliance documents, complete the pre-design report and work with adjacent property owners to provide for environmental mitigation.
+This phase is scheduled to commence in 2018.